 The growing time is very short and the fruit produces quickly.
 A lesson that I learned a few years back when I had some volunteer squash plants growing in my flower garden.
 The “volunteers” come from seeds that have not fully broken down in my compost.
 When I dig the compost into the garden, the seeds germinate and little squash seedlings pop up all over the garden.
 I don’t mind them at all.
 In fact, I allow one or two volunteer squash grow out onto the lawn each year, and revel at the surprise when the fruit forms.
 Follow these instructions for Growing and Harvesting Pumpkins over on my blog at Angie’s List.
 Growing Cucurbita ornamental gourds is essentially the same, but with a bit more of a manageable plant size.

 There are two types of ornamental gourds, Lagenaria gourds (bottle gourds) that are typically used for birdhouses and other decorations, and gourds from the Cucurbita family, which also includes squash and pumpkins.
-I’ll write about Lagenaria gourds in a future article as I have a few outdoor projects to share this year using them.
+I’ll write about Lagenaria gourds in a future article as I have a few outdoor projects to share using them.
 The weird and warty gourds that I use for fall decor indoors require little else than selecting the most interesting-looking shapes and colored fruit for your projects.

 Ornamental Gourd Candle Holders

 This project can be found in my book, Garden Made: A Year of Seasonal Projects to Beautify Your Garden and Your Life, as one of the stylish yet simple fall projects.
 You can read more about Garden Made here.

 There are two ways that you can make these tea light holders: as a melt-and-pour candle craft or by simply adding in a tea light.